 "We miss you and hope you're coming back soon.
 Your contribution to the campaign and to the candidate was invaluable in West Virginia and Wisconsin and we feel we're going to need you this fall so come back to the United States soon.
 We'll put you to work."

 David Gorey, vice chairperson of the Trim Tourism Network, told the Irish Mirror he believes the footage is from 1959.

-"No-one even knew this footage existed before we found it among this treasure trove of memorabila which also includes letters from singers Dean Martin and Bing Crosby.
+"No one even knew this footage existed before we found it among this treasure trove of memorabilia which also includes letters from singers Dean Martin and Bing Crosby.

 "The Trim Tourism Network and the Lawlor and Gibson families (Dot's relatives) were left shocked and surprised when we heard it and we even surprised Courtney Kennedy (daughter of Ethel and Robert Kennedy) who came to the Trim Visitor Centre to open the three-month long exhibition which is open to all."